 In a time where we don’t have many places to escape to, the Oculus Quest 2 offers up an infinite number of destinations . . . even if they’re only virtual.

 Typically when you think of home theater projectors, you assume they require an overly involved installation process and a PhD-level knowledge of gear to set it all up.
-But we are in an era where you can pull out the Anker Nebula Mars II.
-Barely bigger than a soda can, you can point it at a wall, and have it projecting an 80-inch, HD version of your favorite Netflix movie with out needing to configure the picture settings or find a power outlet.
+But we are in an era where you can pull out the Anker Nebula Solar.
+Barely bigger than a book, you can point it at a wall, and have it projecting an 120-inch, 1080p version of your favorite Netflix movie with out needing to configure the picture settings or find a power outlet.

 Will this replace your fancy 65-inch 4K HDR TV?
 Absolutely not.
-But for those moments when you’re really craving that movie theater experience (and really, who hasn’t over the last year?), this projector can provide a nice reminder of what that was like.
+But for those moments when you’re really craving that movie theater experience at home (and really, who hasn’t over the last year?), you’ll understand why this made our list of cool tech gadgets.

 With each passing year since its 2014 launch, the Apple Watch has continued to become more and more useful in the lives of the average person.
 Whether it’s conveniently providing phone notifications, tracking workouts, monitoring vital signs or making calls without having a phone nearby at all, there is so much that this little wearable can do.
 The latest iteration, the Apple Watch Series 6, even comes with a very timely feature that will let you monitor your blood oxygen levels.
 If you’re suffering from Covid-19, monitoring SpO2 can be a key in determining when you should visit a doctor or hospital to be treated.
 And if the last seven years have been any indication, the Apple Watch will only grow to be more useful in the future.